Table of Contents

 Buddha had been in Sri Lanka three times as per the chronicles such as Mahawamsa, Deepawansa and the Samantapasadika the Vinaya commentary.
 As per the chronicles, Buddha’s three important journeys to the island were made in the fifth month, the fifth year and the eighth year after his enlightenment.
 The venue of the first visit of Buddha’s was Mahiyangana.

-Buddha visited famous Kelaniya temple on the second visit of the Buddha’s to Sri Lanka in order to solve a dispute between two brothers over Gen studd3ed throne.
-God Saman paid homage to Buddha and extended an invitation to visit his own area of dwelling in Rathnapura which would be recorded as Buddha’s third visit.
+Buddha visited famous Kelaniya temple on the second visit of the Buddha’s to Sri Lanka in order to solve a dispute between two brothers over Gen studded throne.
+God Saman paid homage to Buddha and extended an invitation to visit his own area of dwelling in Ratnapura which would be recorded as Buddha’s third visit.
 Saman earnestly requested Buddha to leave a lasting impression on the Lofty rocks of Adams peak to be incessantly worshipped by the people.

 Perhaps seeing the Magnanimity of faith in Saman Buddha left his footprint and the holy mountain remains a pathway to millions who gather in peaceful worship.
 Through successive ages now a ceaseless pilgrimage.